exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ### ee200 to ee2000

 ##### Autosupremacy
 There is a chance you get Autosupremacy before ee2000 if you star grind a lot.
 If not, you will get later.
 The equation below is the autosupremacy equation if you do happens to obtain it.
+There is an [explanation](https://exponential-idle-guides.netlify.app/guides/basics/#autosupremacy-explanantion) if you wanted.
 ###### Note: Do a manual supremacy when you input this expression and never enter the edit expression field again afterwards.
 Make sure autobuyers are on x1 or xMax.
 ###### Remember to change mode from ratio to expression by clicking <kbd>Ratio</kbd> twice to cycle.
-[Explanation of autoprestige expression]
 ```
 timer(d(ln(db/b+1)/pt) < 0)
 > 2 * tr && db > b